Natasaur/LearningPython/notes/PythonDictionariesAndLoops.md

 ## Counting Words in Text
-The general pattern that count the words in a line of text is to **splt** the line into words, then loop through the words and use dictionary to track the count of each word independently.
+The general pattern that count the words in a line of text is to **split** the line into words, then loop through the words and use dictionary to track the count of each word independently.
 ```
 #Count how many words are in the text.